openmovementproject/openmovement/Software/AX3/cwa-recover/README.md

 4. Identify the drive letter for the device and double-click it
 5. Locate the file `CWA-DATA.CWA` and drag-and-drop the file to another location to copy it.

+If the copy completes, you have successfully downloaded the data file, and should not need any of the following steps.

-If the copy does not complete successfully, then try the recover scripts below.
+If the copy does not complete successfully, or you suspect the file is incomplete, then try the steps below to run the recovery script.

 ## Step 2: Getting started with the recovery scripts